 Students involved in academic dishonesty should expect severe academic penalties.
-These may include but are not limited to a grade of "F" assigned for the course or a grade of zero (which cannot be removed) assigned for the work in question.
-Academic Dishonesty is as defined in the Academic Honor Policy of the FSU Student Handbook.
-Please note: "Fabrication, Falsification, and Misrepresentation" is a specific charge in the Honor Policy.
-In particular academic dishonesty includes, but is not limited to, the giving or receiving of unauthorized assistance within or outside the classroom, the possession or use of restricted examination materials, plagiarism, use of an unauthorized calculator, and attempts at any of the above.
+These may include but are not limited to a grade of "F" assigned for the course or a grade of zero (which cannot be removed) assigned for the work in academic Dishonesty is as defined in the Academic Honor Policy of the FSU Student Handbook.
+Please academic dishonesty includes, but is not limited to, the giving or receiving of unauthorized assistance within or outside the classroom, the possession or use of restricted examination materials, plagiarism, use of an unauthorized calculator, and attempts at any of the above.
 During quizzes or exams students may not possess or refer to written information, or video or on-line examples, unless specifically authorized by the instructor, or receive oral information.
 On graded work done outside the class, plagiarism includes referring to the work of another student or consulting any other individual, or any tutor.
 Academic dishonesty also includes stealing, buying, selling, referring to, or attempting to access a copy of a Departmental examination or any part of a departmental exam before or after it has been administered (except for review of a student's test immediately after it is graded in lab).
 This includes attempting to leave the testing site with any unauthorized information, written or oral, about the test, any specific test questions, or solutions.
 Academic Dishonesty also includes another's work represented as your own.
 By turning in a quiz or examination the student in effect pledges that unauthorized assistance has been neither given nor received.
 All violations of these policies will be processed according to the Academic Honor Policy.